pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 * Web Browser

 To attend the next Sharing-Is-Caring First Time PnP Contribution training session, please regiser for the next session using the [Sharing-Is-Caring first PnP contribution](https://forms.office.com) registration form.<BR>

-**FOR VESA NOTE: This could be a link to an issue in the issue list or a page, for each scheduled event, allowing interested ones to comment on wanting to join the session.
-The challenge is getting their contact information in a more private manner to send the invite for, which is why I started with an Office Forms form. **

 ## -- PnP Code Sample Contribution --

 ### (SPFx Web Part, SPFx Extension, SPFx Library Component, List Formatting Definition, Etc.)
-Contributing a code sample to the OfficeDevPnP can be more complex then a first time documentation contribution, but it is not something to be afraid of.
+Contributing a code sample to the OfficeDevPnP can be more complex then a first time documentation contribution, but it is nothing to be afraid of.
 In addition to the requirements of a first time contribution (GitHub account & a web browser), the only additional requirement is the installation of [VSCode](https://code.visualstudio.com/).

 The following Sharing-Is-Caring Code Sample contribution tutorial is available: